 Chair of Governors

 I joined the governing board as a parent governor in 2018 and became the Chair of Governors in 2019.
-I have son at Firle School.
-I am a member of the Finance and Pay Committee and the working groups Leadership and Management and Quality of Education.
+I have a son at Firle School.
+I am a member of the Finance and Pay Committee, Head Teacher's Performance Management and am the link governor for Equality and Diversity.

 I have a background in education working with schools and colleges across Sussex and am currently working on a project with schools, colleges and universities in Sussex to increase the number of young people from under-represented groups that progress in education.
 I am Director of the community interest company, Work & Learning Opportunities and undertake coaching specifically focusing on careers and education.
 My formal qualifications include a BA in Drama and Theatre Studies and an MA in Gender Studies.I have served as trustee with two charities and was Chair of the Brighton Women’s Centre.
 I am keen to represent parents and carers through my role as a governor and would be happy to speak with you to ensure your comments, views and questions are addressed.